-- 1990 Diploma (Chemistry), Philipps-University, Marburg - 1993 Dr. rer. nat., Philipps-University, Marburg - 1997 1999 Leader of an independent research group at the Institute for Plant Biochemistry (IPB), Halle/Saale - 2000 Habilitation (Biochemistry), Martin-Luther-University, Halle/Saale - 2000 2002 Leader of an independent research group at Institute for Plant Genetics and Crop Plant Research (IPK), Gatersleben - Since 2002 Professor of Biochemistry, Georg-August-University, Göttingen - 2001 Habilitation-Prize of the Ernst Schering Research Foundation - 2009 Fellow of the Saxonian Academy of Sciences, Leipzig - 2012 Terry-Galliard Medal - 2013 Fellow of the Academy of Sciences, Göttingen
+- 1990 Diploma (Chemistry), Philipps-University, Marburg - 1993 Dr. rer. nat., Philipps-University, Marburg - 1997 1999 Leader of an independent research group at the Institute for Plant Biochemistry (IPB), Halle/Saale - 2000 Habilitation (Biochemistry), Martin-Luther-University, Halle/Saale - 2000 2002 Leader of an independent research group at Institute for Plant Genetics and Crop Plant Research (IPK), Gatersleben - Since 2002 Professor of Biochemistry, Georg-August University, Göttingen - 2001 Habilitation-Prize of the Ernst Schering Research Foundation - 2009 Fellow of the Saxonian Academy of Sciences, Leipzig - 2012 Terry-Galliard Medal for Excellence in Plant Lipid Research - 2013 Fellow of the Academy of Sciences, Göttingen

-The group is currently studying different aspects of the lipid metabolism of plants, algae, mosses and fungi.
+The group is currently studying different aspects of lipid metabolism of plants, algae and mosses.
 In this context we are primarily interested in the metabolism of structural lipids and lipid-derived signal transduction processes.
-For this purpose, we make use of both classical techniques as analytical chemistry and biochemistry as well as of modern approaches in the area of molecular genetics, including the generation of transgenic organisms ("gain-of-function") or mutants ("loss-of-function").
-Biochemistry and function of oxylipin metabolism:

-We are interested in physiological functions of lipid peroxidation processes.
+For this purpose, we make use of both classical techniques such as analytical chemistry and biochemistry as well as of modern approaches in the area of molecular genetics, including the generation of transgenic organisms ("gain-of-function") or mutants ("loss-of-function").
+We are interested in physiological functions of lipids as signalling molecules.
 Thus we analyze the function of specific lipoxygenases, i.e. the role of their products, so-called oxylipins (oxygenated fatty acid derivatives), as signals or defence substances during biotic and abiotic stress.
-Lipid peroxidation reactions are analysed in general by metabolomic approaches.
-Other studies deal with the role of oxylipins in mosses and algae.
-In ad-dition the catalytic mechanism of lipoxygenases and related dioxygenases is analysed.
+These analyses are often based on metabolomic approaches and deal mainly with the evolutionary conserved role of oxylipins in mosses and algae.
+We study the biochemical pathways or networks that led to an increase in the seed oil content of oilseed crop plants.
+Two other projects deal with the biochemistry and function of sphingolipids and wax esters in mosses and flowering plants.
+In addition we aim to identify chemical signals by metabolomics approaches that are exchanged during the interaction between pathogens and the model plant Arabidopsis thaliana.